Big data technologies and practices are moving quickly. Here’s what one should know, according to (Mitchell, 2013), to stay ahead of the game :

 d) More predictive analytics

-Predictive analytics is the branch of data mining concerned with the prediction of future prospects and trends.
+Predictive analytics with ML.NET is the branch of data mining concerned with the prediction of future prospects and trends.
 The central element of predictive analytics is the predictor, a variable that can be measured for an individual or other unit to predict future behavior.

 With big data, analysts have not only more data to work with, but also the processing power to handle great numbers of records with many attributes.